prometheus/docs/content/docs/guides/node-exporter.md

 ## Installing and running the Node Exporter

 The Prometheus Node Exporter is a single static binary that you can install [via tarball](#tarball-installation).
-You can [download](/downloads#node_exporter) page, extract it, and run it:
+Once you've downloaded it from the Prometheus [downloads page](/downloads#node_exporter) extract it, and run it:

 ```bash
 wget https://github.com/prometheus/node_exporter/releases/download/v*/node_exporter-*.*-amd64.tar.gz